OriginProtocol/origin/origin-graphql/README.md

 # Origin GraphQL

-This experimental package provides a GraphQL interface to Origin Protocol intended to be consumed by ApolloClient.
+This package provides a GraphQL interface to Origin Protocol intended to be consumed by ApolloClient.
 It uses `apollo-link-schema` to expose a client-side GraphQL server that can also be used server side.